takahirom/roborazzi/docs/topics/how_to_use.md

 roborazzi.record.image.extension=webp
 ```

-WebP is a lossy image format by default, making it challenging to manage image differences.
+WebP is a lossy image format by default, which can make managing image differences challenging.
 To address this, we provide a lossless WebP image comparison feature.
+To enable WebP support, add `testImplementation("io.github.darkxanter:webp-imageio:0.3.3")` to your `build.gradle.kts` file.

 ```kotlin
 onView(ViewMatchers.withId(R.id.textview_first))